Growth chart: Quantitative definitions

-Velocity is another quantity that is used to quantify growth curves.
+Velocity (Note: Technically speaking, despite the term growth "velocity", growth "speed" is what is really being discussed here.) (of growth) is another quantity that is used to quantify growth curves.
 It can be used for both height and weight.
 In the equation provided q is either weight or height, t represents time, and Δ represents change over a defined interval.
 Growth velocity is defined as follows: